Academic Operational Policies

 5. Faculty will ensure that their classroom is vacated as per schedule so that other classes are not inconvenienced by being forced to wait.

-6. Faculty will post a schedule of office hours and be available during the times posted so that students may approach the faculty outside the classroom to clarify academic issues.
+6. Faculty will post their availability and contact information so that students may approach the faculty outside the classroom to clarify academic issues.

 7. Faculty will inform students of the procedure to be followed in the event that their class is cancelled.